 It's difficult to beat Ivy Tech Community College if you wish to study Allied Health Professions.
 The campus of is located in , .

 Any student who is interested in Allied Health Professions has to take a look at Pima Medical Institute - Tucson.
-Enjoy a strong concentration on Allied Health Professions inside the major at Pima Medical Institute - Tucson.
+At Pima Medical Institute - Tucson, Allied Health scholars get the plus of a highly focused program.
 Based in Tucson, Arizona, this institution is a good option for students who enjoy the thrills of a substantial city.

 Sacred Heart University is one of the finest schools in the country for Allied Health Professions.
-The Allied Health program at Sacred Heart is very focused.
+15.4% of undergraduates at Sacred Heart University are Allied Health majors.
 Positioned in Fairfield, Connecticut, Sacred Heart provides a safe, suburban experience for students.

 Across the country, only 37.0% of college students graduate in four years.
 Sacred Heart is way ahead of the pack on that mark with 54.3% of students finishing on time.
 The average scholarship granted to first-year students is $14,017 with 98.0% of first-year students obtaining an award.
 In what areas is Sacred Heart really succeeding?
 Take a look at all of the school's rankings.